 Module 1: Introduction to Digital Health in the clinical setting

-- What is digital health and why it matters.
+- What digital health is and why it matters.

 - Established technologies in clinical care: telemedicine, apps, electronic health records.